Greece picks Eurobank to buy Postbank ahead of mid-July deadline

 Greece’s unsuccessful attempt to sell state gas company DEPA was the latest setback in its privatizations program that underpins its 240 billion euro EU/IMF bailout.

-Goldman Sachs (GS.N) was the fund’s adviser on the Postbank sale.
-Alpha Bank (ACBr.AT), National Bank (NBGr.AT) and Piraeus Bank’s (BOPr.AT) Geniki unit had also bid to acquire TT.
+Goldman Sachs was the fund’s adviser on the Postbank sale.
+Alpha Bank, National Bank and Piraeus Bank’s Geniki unit had also bid to acquire TT.

 HFSF was effectively selling TT to itself as it owns not only 100 percent of TT but also 93.6 percent of Eurobank, Greece’s fourth-largest lender, after recapitalizing it with 5.84 billion euros last month.